Azerbaijan (Iran): Plain

-The Mugan plain is a plain located between Iran and the southern part of the Republic of Azerbaijan.
-The highest density of irrigation canals is in the section of the Mugan plain which lies in the Republic of Azerbaijan.
+The Mughan plain is a plain located between Iran and the southern part of the Republic of Azerbaijan.
+The highest density of irrigation canals is in the section of the Mughan plain which lies in the Republic of Azerbaijan.
 It is located on the bank of the Aras river extending to Iran.

 The Urmia Plain is in the West Azerbaijan Province, situated on western side of Lake Urmia and the eastern side of Turkish border.